Skip to content

 Exploratory Testing takes a less structured approach.
 Testers explore the software freely, using their experience and intuition to uncover defects.
 There are no predefined test cases; instead, testers learn about the software as they go, designing and executing tests in real-time.
 Exploratory testing is particularly valuable for finding unexpected issues that scripted tests might miss, making it a valuable addition to any testing strategy.

-Why Test Early in Software Development?
+Why Test Early and Often?

 Testing shouldn't be an afterthought.
 It's not a final checkmark at the end of development, but an integral part of every stage.
 Think of it like building a house—you wouldn't wait until the roof is on to check if the foundation is solid.
 The earlier you catch issues in software development, the easier and cheaper they are to fix.